Bede: Veneration

 His scholarship and importance to Catholicism were recognised in 1899 when the Vatican declared him a Doctor of the Church.
-He is the only Englishman named a Doctor of the Church.
+He was the only Englishman named a Doctor of the Church until 2025, when John Henry Newman was named a Doctor of the Church.
 He is also the only Englishman in Dante's Paradise (Paradiso X.130), mentioned among theologians and doctors of the church in the same canto as Isidore of Seville and the Scot Richard of St Victor.

 His feast day was included in the General Roman Calendar in 1899, for celebration on 27 May rather than on his date of death, 26 May, which was then the feast day of St Augustine of Canterbury.
 He is venerated in the Catholic Church, in the Church of England and in the Episcopal Church (United States) on 25 May, and in the Eastern Orthodox Church, with a feast day on 27 May (Βεδέα του Ομολογητού).

 Bede became known as Venerable Bede (Latin: Beda Venerabilis) by the 9th century because of his holiness, but this was not linked to consideration for sainthood by the Catholic Church.
 According to a legend, the epithet was miraculously supplied by angels, thus completing his unfinished epitaph.
 It is first utilised in connection with Bede in the 9th century, where Bede was grouped with others who were called "venerable" at two ecclesiastical councils held at Aachen in 816 and 836.
 Paul the Deacon then referred to him as venerable consistently.
 By the 11th and 12th century, it had become commonplace.

 Modern legacy

 Bede's reputation as a historian, based mostly on the Historia Ecclesiastica, remains strong.
 Thomas Carlyle called him "the greatest historical writer since Herodotus".
 Walter Goffart says of Bede that he "holds a privileged and unrivalled place among first historians of Christian Europe".
-He is patron of Beda College in Rome which prepares older men for the Roman Catholic priesthood.
+He is patron of Beda College in Rome which prepares older men for the Catholic priesthood.
 His life and work have been celebrated with the annual Jarrow Lecture, held at St Paul's Church, Jarrow, since 1958.

-Bede has been described as a progressive scholar, who made Latin and Greek teachings accessible to his fellow Anglo-Saxons.

-Jarrow Hall (formerly Bede’s World), in Jarrow, is a museum that celebrates the history of Bede and other parts of English heritage, on the site where he lived.
+Jarrow Hall (formerly Bede's World), in Jarrow, is a museum that documents the history of Bede and other parts of English heritage, on the site where he lived.

 Bede Metro station, part of the Tyne and Wear Metro light rail network, is named after him.